 If you’re not at fault for an incident and your insurer gets all the money back from the third party insurers, your No Claims Bonus won’t be affected.
 However, you could lose some of your bonus or if you’re hit by an uninsured driver, as the claim would be made through your insurer rather than the third party’s.

 With Admiral, however, we have an uninsured driver benefit – if you’re hit by an uninsured driver and you successfully claim through the Motor Insurance Bureau, your NCB will remain untouched.

-- If you’ve been involved in an incident or need to make a claim you can get in touch with us online or you can call our Claims team on 0333 220 2033
+If you’ve been involved in an incident or need to make a claim, you can contact us online or by phone.
+Just visit our Claims page for all our details.